 BLM stands for the Bureau of Land Management.
-It is a division of the Department of the Interior that is responsible for overseeing more than 245 million acres of undeveloped public lands including mountains, forests, rangelands, arctic tundra, and deserts.
+It is a Department of the Interior division that is responsible for overseeing more than 245 million acres of undeveloped public lands, including mountains, forests, rangelands, arctic tundra, and deserts.

-BLM land can be found across the country but in a much higher concentration out west starting at the Rocky Mountains.
-The land managed by BLM is maintained using taxpayer money, which makes it available for public use, typically free of charge.
+You can find BLM land across the country but in a much higher concentration out west starting at the Rocky Mountains.
+The land managed by BLM is maintained using taxpayer money, making it available for public use, typically free of charge.

 All references to public lands in this post refer to BLM land.

 There are two types of camping available on BLM public lands.

 Developed Campgrounds: These are maintained and often have amenities such as fire pits, picnic tables, and sometimes bathrooms.
 However, with amenities comes a price tag, which varies in cost depending on the site.

 Dispersed Camping: This is something many are unfamiliar with.
 Dispersed camping is when you are camping on public land but not at a designated campsite.
 Other names for dispersed camping include boondocking, dry camping, or off-grid camping.

 Aside from the developed campgrounds, most public lands are open for dispersed camping unless otherwise noted.
 Unlike developed campgrounds, dispersed camping is entirely free.
 Keep an eye out for signage saying that you may not use the land for camping.

 So, what can you expect with dispersed camping?